Dephan-LLC/dephan-ros-driver/src/docs/source/installation.rst

         source install/setup.bash

-Now you are ready to run the testing node:
+Now you are ready to run the testing node.
+Create 3 terminals:

 1. In tetminal 1: